5l1v3r1/covert-ninja-channel/README.md

 	-dest <dest_ip> 	- Host to send data to.
 					  	  In SERVER mode this is the server ip address.

-	-dest-port <port>   - IP source port you want data to go to.
+	-dest-port <port>   - IP destination port you want data to go to.
 			    		  In SERVER mode this is the port data will be coming inbound on.
 			    		  If NOT specified, default is port 8654.